amolkhetan/Jenkins_CICD/README.md

-## Jenkins CI CD pipeline for flask application
+# Jenkins CI CD pipeline for flask application

-** Python web application repository
-** Jenkins Pipeline

-# 🚀 Flask CI/CD Pipeline with Jenkins
+## 🚀 Flask CI/CD Pipeline with Jenkins

 This repository contains a simple Python Flask web application integrated with a Jenkins CI/CD pipeline.
 The pipeline automates **build**, **test**, **deploy**, and **Slack notifications** on every GitHub push.